Alliegaytor/discord-term/README.md

 That's it!
 Although keep in mind that since the project is unfinished, you might encounter some bugs here and there.
 Please report them if you do find them!

-**This project has been tested and verified as working on native Ubuntu terminal and Windows command prompt + PowerShell using Node.js 10**
+**This project has been tested and is developed on Linux, using Alacritty with Node.js 16 and typescript 4.9.4**

 Pst.
 Consider **starring** the repository if you like it! <3

 ### Usage

 Once you've started the program, use `/login <token>` to connect to Discord.
-Alternatively you can use the environmental variable `DTERM_TOKEN` to login.
+Alternatively you can use the environmental variable `DTERM_TOKEN` or have your token in the clipboard to login.

 See the links below for information on retrieving login tokens: